hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 5.3.0 =
 * Added an option to delay the hCaptcha API until the user interacts with a Jetpack form, Fluent Forms, Forminator, Metforms, Ninja Forms.
+* Fixed “Bad hCaptcha signature” errors on WordPress and bbPress login, registration, and lost password forms.

 = 5.2.0 =
 * Added MetForm integration.